Read Time: 4 Minutes|

 Whether you’re looking to buy a new home or sell your current one, identifying some of the major factors that cause home prices to fluctuate is essential.
-While the reasons why home prices fluctuate can be complex, the benefit of knowing them is simple — identify the factors and either buy or sell a home for the best price possible.
+While the reasons that home prices fluctuate can be complex, the benefit of knowing them is simple — by identifying the factors, you can more easily buy or sell a home for the best price possible.
 Understanding these influences will help to ensure you price your home accurately and prevent it from sitting on the market for too long.

 Keep in mind, these five areas aren’t independent of one another and could very well impact the other.
 So without further ado, here are the five major factors that can cause home prices to fluctuate.

 One of the biggest influences in real estate fluctuation is the health of the economy.
 This is typically measured by indicators like employment data, manufacturing activity, the price of goods, and Gross Domestic Product (GDP) — which represents the total dollar value of all goods and services over a period of time.
 When the economy is thriving and unemployment is low, home prices tend to increase.
 Generally, this is because people have a heightened sense of job security and confidence to take on mortgage debt.